adrianmkofficial/Cordova-Ready-iBeacon/README.md

 ```

 ## Initialization
-In your JavaScript file, all you code must be inside :
+In your JavaScript file, all your code must be inside :
 ```javascript
 document.addEventListener('deviceready', function() {
     /* Your code here, if not, it does not work, at all */ });
 ```

 Then, you have to call the ```initialize()``` method.
-You must add the identifiers all the beacons you have to scan.
+You must add the identifiers of all the beacons you have to scan.
 ```javascript
 ibeacon.initialize({
     /* The identifiers of all the beacons to scan */